PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Digital Cushion

 Nestled between the pedal bone and the digital flexor tendon, the digital cushion is a vital shock absorber.
 This flexible mass helps with blood circulation, pushing blood back up the leg with every step.
 In young horses, it starts as a soft, fibro-fatty tissue, eventually changing into a supportive fibrocartilaginous network in adults, crucial for preventing conditions like navicular syndrome.
-Our Gladiator Equine hoof care products are designed to enhance the function of the digital cushion, ensuring optimal shock absorption and circulation.

 Collateral Cartilages